godfather-ace/EXL_AgenticAI_Engineering_6thOct-17thOct/README.md

 # EXL_AgenticAI_Engineering_6thOct
-Artifacts used by me during the training.
+This repo hold the artifacts and codes used by me while training Agentic AI Engineering to EXL officials.